cjdbarlow/Part-One/clotting.md

 Participating factors in the coagulation cascade can be either **enzymes** or **cofactors**:
-* Enzymes circulate in their inactive form, and become active (e.g. VII ⇒ VIIa) when hydrolysed by their precusor factor
+* Enzymes circulate in their inactive form, and become active (e.g. VII ⇒ VIIa) when hydrolysed by their precursor factor
 * Cofactors amplify the cascade

 ###Pathways